-It is the modelling aspects of NCOF that could have been the greatest challenge but have become its greatest triumph.
-Not least is the success in bringing together partners to use a single system - the Nucleus for Modelling of the Ocean (NEMO) code.
-In order for this to happen, partners had to relinquish some of their existing modelling in favour of a combined NEMO approach.
-Originally developed by French scientists as an open ocean system, and now maintained by a broader consortium including NERC and the Met Office, NEMO has been modified for the shelf - a dynamic environment with waters less than 200 m deep and strong tides - by the inclusion of improved parametrisations of bottom friction and turbulence and improved representations of horizontal pressure gradients, advection and diffusion.
+MyOcean is a series of projects granted by the European Commission within the GMES Programme (7th Framework Programme), whose objective is to define and to set up a concerted and integrated pan-European capacity for ocean monitoring and forecasting. resentations of horizontal pressure gradients, advection and diffusion.
 Putting the modified NEMO code into practice has shown that when assessing the location of tidal mixing fronts where the difference between the temperatures at the water surface and the bottom is 0.5 °C, the NEMO system is an improvement on its predecessor, the POLCOMS (POL Coastal Ocean Model System) model (Figure 3(a)).
 In addition, when applied to the main tidal constituents measured by tide gauges, the margin of error is less for NEMO than for POLCOMS.
 The results show that such collaborations can work, and that giving ground for a better working method enables the NCOF partnership to engage at an international level.
-Indeed, other partners from Italy and Germany are contributing to NEMO, the NCOF partners are strongly engaged in the MyOcean\ consortium, and some other countries are looking closely at NCOF with the aim of emulating the way that it is working.
+Indeed, other partners from Italy and Germany are contributing to NEMO, the NCOF partners are strongly engaged in the MyOcean consortium, and some other countries are looking closely at NCOF with the aim of emulating the way that it is working.